Save £91 on some of our favourite Sony wireless earphones for Black Friday

 Follow live: The best early Black Friday 2022 deals

 As you probably know, there’s a lot more to Black Friday than just discounted earphones.
-A huge range of products from loads of retailers have had their prices cut, and the sales will likely continue until at least the end of this week – especially since Black Friday doesn’t officially land until 25 November, and is then followed by the Cyber Monday sale on 28 November.
+A huge range of products from loads of retailers have had their prices cut, and the sales will likely continue until at least the start of next week – with the Cyber Monday sale on 28 November.

 Continue reading the article below for more on how to buy the Sony earphones while they have 36 per cent off.